 - Clear the Specify systems and users manually check box. - Click Next.
-Proceed to step 8.

 To specify systems and user names manually (recommended for large domains), do the following:

 - Check the Specify systems and users manually check box.
 Additionally, you may instruct the wizard to retrieve a list of systems and users in the domain by selecting appropriate check boxes. - Click Next.